ellysecarter/black-mamba/README.md

 ```
 AS A NBA fan
-I WANT an app that can search players' and game stats,
+I WANT an app that can search players' stats,
 SO THAT so that I can keep up with the latest NBA news.
 ```